 AFS Intercultural Programs is an international, voluntary, non-governmental, non-profit organization that provides intercultural learning opportunities to help people develop the knowledge, skills and understanding needed to create a more just and peaceful world.
 By linking our “learning to live together” philosophy to the defining global issues of the 21st century, AFS is dedicated to building an inclusive community of global citizens determined to build bridges among cultures.

-The new AFS annual Prize was established to recognize an extraordinary young person every year for their commitment to improving the global community with a US$10,000 cash prize, attendance of the AFS Global Conference, international recognition and membership in the AFS community of young and active global citizens.
+The new AFS annual Award was established to recognize an extraordinary young person every year for their commitment to improving the global community with a US$10,000 cash prize, attendance of the AFS Global Conference, international recognition and membership in the AFS community of young and active global citizens.
 Luisa Fernanda Romero Munoz, co-founder of Get Up And Go Colombia, was the first-ever winner of the Prize, awarded for advancing peacebuilding in her home country by converting former Colombian armed conflict zones into cultural tourism destinations.

 Exploring the AFS effect on our alumni